ScalaConsultants/mesmer/README.md

 1. Copy the `./githooks/pre-commit` file to your local `.git/hooks/` directory.
 Please make sure that the hook is marked as executable.
-2. if you're using IntelijIdea:
+2. if you're using IntelliJ Idea:
    - go to Preferences -> Editor -> Code Style -> Scala and select "Scalafmt" as the formatter
    - in the same section, mark "Reformat on file save" as checked and apply the new settings